jbjonesjr/best-practices/version_control/README.md

-# VA Software Version Control Systems:  Current and Recommended
+# VA Code Version Control Systems (VCS):  Recommendations

-The VA Technical Reference Model (TRM) is a catalog of software products with associated assessments.
-These assessments range from:
+The VA Technical Reference Model (TRM) is a catalog of software products with associated recommendations.
+These recommendations range from:
 * approved (unrestricted use)
 * approved with constraints (limited use)
 * deprecated / divest (time-limited use)